Azure Sentinel Kyndryl Training

 Exercise 1: Create a watchlist

 You have received a message from the SOC manager, informing you about a penetration test exercise being performed over the next few weeks.
 Your manager also informs you that the SIEM is already seeing a bunch of incidents from IP addresses used by the penetration test team.
 These incidents all come from rule "High count of connections by client IP on many ports", which identifies when 30 or more ports are used for a given client IP in 10 minutes occurring on the IIS server.
-Your manager provides you this CSV file with the list of the IP addresses involved in the penetration exercise.
+Your manager provides you with the list of the IP addresses involved in the penetration exercise.

 1. From Microsoft Sentinel portal, go to Watchlists menu and click Add new.